potato-inoue/demo/egs/unpair_spk_adapt/index.md

 - **PROPOSED : the adapted model based on fine-tuning with unpaired speech data**
 - AD-FT-P : the adapted model based on fine-tuning with paired data (speech, texts)
 - AD-FT-p : the adapted model based on fine-tuning with half size of paired data (speech, texts)
-- AD-EM : the adapted model based on feature embedding (x-vector)
+- AD-EM : the adapted model based on feature embedding (x-vector [2])

 ## Sample